Recognition for Quality & Safety

 In 2019, Healthgrades has named Thomas Jefferson University Hospital, Jefferson Hospital for Neuroscience and Jefferson Methodist Hospital as three of the best hospitals in Pennsylvania, and among the nation's top 50.
 A longstanding Jefferson Health partner – Lankenau Medical Center in Wynnewood, Pennsylvania – also ranks among the top 50 hospitals nationwide.
 In addition, Jefferson Torresdale Hospital, Jefferson Bucks Hospital and Jefferson Frankford Hospital were named to the Healthgrades Top 250 Hospitals list.

 Blue Distinction Award

-Thomas Jefferson University Hospitals earned the Blue Distinction Award from Blue Cross and Blue Shield Association for demonstrating expertise in delivering quality health care in the following specialties: Complex and Rare Cancers, Cardiac Care, Bariatric Surgery, Spine Surgery, and Transplants.
+Thomas Jefferson University Hospitals earned Blue Distinction and Blue Distinction+ Awards from Blue Cross and Blue Shield Association for demonstrating expertise in delivering quality health care in the following specialties:

 This award designation serves as a guide in selecting quality specialty care.
 To learn more, visit The Blue Distinction Specialty Care Program website.